pierre-parel/cbd/README.md

 ## File Descriptions

 ### `evaluate.py`
-This script evaluates a pre-trained model's performance on training and test datasets.
-It uses a saved model to classify 17 classes of green coffee bean defects and outputs the evaluation metrics.
-The script includes dataset preparation and ensures compatibility with TensorFlow and Keras frameworks.
+Evaluates a pre-trained model on training and test datasets for green coffee bean defect classification.

 ### `generate_augmented_images.py`
-Generates additional training data through image augmentation techniques such as rotation at various angles.
-Processes all images in the training dataset folder and saves the augmented images in the same directory.
-Useful for improving model generalization and reducing overfitting.
+Creates augmented images (rotations) to improve model generalization and reduce overfitting.

 ### `generate_split.py`
-Splits the dataset into training and testing subsets with a specified validation split and ensures stratified sampling based on class labels.
-Saves the organized datasets into separate directories for easy access during training and evaluation.
-Handles image resizing and directory setup.
+Splits the dataset into stratified training and testing sets, organizing them into directories (`coffee_bean_test` and `coffee_bean_train`).

 ### `transfer_learning.py`
-Implements transfer learning using EfficientNetV2S as the base model, fine-tuned to classify green coffee bean defects.
-Applies data augmentation during preprocessing and trains the model with categorical cross-entropy loss and Adam optimizer.
-Includes checkpoints for saving the best-performing model and generates accuracy/loss plots.
+Trains a model using transfer learning with EfficientNetV2S and saves performance plots(`accuracy.jpg` and `loss.jpg`) and checkpoints(inside `saved_models`).

 ### `run.sh`
-Automates the complete workflow, including environment setup, dataset preparation, augmentation, model training, and evaluation.
-Unzips the dataset, organizes it, performs augmentations, trains the model, and evaluates its performance.
-Ensures a streamlined end-to-end pipeline for running the project.
+Runs the full pipeline: dataset setup(unzipping downloaded .zip file), data augmentation, training, and evaluation.

 ### `clean.sh`
-Removes all generated files and directories, including augmented datasets, models, and plots, to reset the project environment.
-Prepares the setup for a clean rerun of the workflow.
+Cleans up generated files and directories, resetting the project environment.

 ## Setting Up the Environment
 Tensorflow with GPU access is no longer supported past **TensorFlow 2.10**.
 Hence, it is recommended to use WSL2.
 The instructions below are from [NVIDIA's setup docs for CUDA in WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).